Shelagh Burrow

-Shelagh F J Burrow (born 1950), is a female former diver who competed for England.
+Shelagh F. J. Burrow (born 1950), is a female former diver who competed for England at the Commonwealth Games.

-Diving career
+Biography

-She represented England and won a bronze medal in the 10 metres platform, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+Burrow represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland, where she participated in the 10m platform event, winning a bronze medal.

 She was a member of the Hillingdon Diving School and lived in Ruislip at the time of the Games.

+In 1974 she married Graham Meates to become Shelagh Meates.